sinbad/StevesUEHelpers/doc/FocusableWidgets.md

 ## Better Focus Highlighting

-FocusableButton can highlight the button in the same way as the "Hover" style, thereby unifying how your button looks whether the player mouses over it, or selects it with keyboard / gamepad.
+Focusable widgets can highlight in the same way as the "Hover" style, thereby unifying how your button looks whether the player mouses over it, or selects it with keyboard / gamepad.